What is Project Management? Definition, Types & Examples

 Agile

-Agile project management focuses on an iterative and highly flexible approach to project management that focuses on delivering the project in pieces throughout the project lifecycle, rather than all at once at the project’s conclusion.
-In Agile project management, teams have more flexibility to adapt to challenges and redirections than in more structured methodologies, such as Waterfall.
+Agile project management offers an iterative and highly flexible approach to project management.
+It focuses on delivering the project in pieces throughout its life cycle, rather than all at once at the project’s conclusion.
+In agile project management, teams have more flexibility to adapt to challenges and redirections than in more structured methodologies, such as waterfall.

 Best for: